 As an employee, your employer should have adhered to COSHH regulations and kept the workplace as safe as possible with no or minimal exposure to harmful substances.

-That said, it is important to talk to your employer about the safety of the workplace and whether anything need to be done to make your job safer.
+That said, it is important to talk to your employer about the safety of the workplace and whether anything needs to be done to make your job safer.
+You should also familiarise yourself with COSHH symbols/signs and meanings.

 Both you and your employer should ask yourselves the following three questions: